Today's Supercross race in Salt Lake City: Start time, TV, info - NBC Sports

 (All times are ET)

-BROADCAST/STREAMING SCHEDULE: TV coverage of Round 12 will begin at 10 p.m.
-ET Wednesday on NBCSN.
+BROADCAST/STREAMING SCHEDULE: TV coverage of Round 13 will begin at 5 p.m. today on NBCSN.
 The event also will be streamed on NBCSports.com, the NBC Sports App, and NBC Sports Gold’s Supercross Pass.

 SCHEDULE:

-WEATHER: Riders are facing a heat wave in Salt Lake City.
-Weather Underground forecasts temperatures around 80 degrees at race time under partly cloudy skies.
+WEATHER: Weather Underground forecasts temperatures around 55 degrees at race time under partly cloudy skies, which will be much cooler than the past two rounds in Utah.

 FORMAT: A standard event format will be used for the seven remaining rounds, except for the season finale on June 21, which will include an East/West Showdown in the 250SX class.